TheThingsNetwork/docs/_content/gateways/start/list.md

 + [Aaeon UP](http://industrialgateways.eu/docs/): The AAEON AIOT-ILRA01 is a powerful gateway, running Debian on an AMD64 processor.
 It's ideal to run a packet forwarder, and applications on the same machine.

+## Cisco LoRaWAN Gateway

++ The [Cisco LoRaWAN Gateway](https://www.cisco.com/c/en/us/products/routers/wireless-gateway-lorawan/index.html) is carrier-grade solution suitable for users who have experience with Cisco software, and that are looking for an industrial-grade LoRaWAN gateway.
+It supports 16 channels, as well as geolocation.

 ## Gemtek

 + Outdoor Gateway